Sunday, May 11, 2025

 Plants produce tiny seeds that require light to germinate.
 Seeds can live for a very long time in the earth then germinate when the earth is disturbed and the seeds are exposed to light.

 Mullein has been used in traditional medicine for centuries, particularly for respiratory issues.
 It has also been used as an anti-inflammatory and for topical pain relief.
-Flowers and leaves have also been used to produce yellow or green dyes.
+Flowers and leaves have been used to produce yellow or green dyes.

 Mullein is native to Europe, North Africa, and Asia, though it has spread to many other parts of the world.